-We previously issued to Deerfield Convertible Note in the original principal amount of \$10.0 million.
-The Deerfield Convertible Note bears interest at 9.75% per annum.
 Deerfield may convert all or any portion of the outstanding principal and any accrued but unpaid interest on the Deerfield Convertible Note into shares of our common stock at a conversion price of \$5.85 per share.
 For instance, in June 2018, \$3,333,333 of the principal amount, plus \$168,287 of accrued interest, of the Deerfield Convertible Note was converted into 598,568 shares of our common stock.

 According to the terms of the Deerfield Convertible Note, as amended, in no event may Deerfield convert the Deerfield Convertible Note to the extent such conversion would result in Deerfield beneficially owning more than 4.985% of the then issued and outstanding shares of our common stock.
 This conversion limitation may not be waived and any purported conversion that is inconsistent with this conversion limitation will be null and void.
 This conversion limitation will not apply to any conversion made immediately prior to a change of control transaction.
 If Deerfield is only able to convert the Deerfield Convertible Note into a limited number of shares due to this conversion limitation, the Deerfield Convertible Note could subsequently become convertible into the remainder of the shares as a result of a variety of events.
 This could occur, for example, if we issue more shares or Deerfield sells some of its existing shares.
-Without regard to this conversion limitation, the Deerfield Convertible Note is convertible into 1,167,302 shares of our common stock, assuming a conversion date of June 30, 2019.
-The conversion price of the Deerfield Convertible Note will be adjusted downward if we issue or sell any shares of common stock, convertibles, warrants or options at a sale or exercise price per share less than the greater of the Deerfield Convertible Note's conversion price or the closing sale price of our common stock as reported on the Nasdaq Global Market on the last trading date immediately prior to such issuance, or, in the case of a firm commitment underwritten offering, on the date of execution of the underwriting agreement between us and the underwriters for such offering.
-Although, if we effect an "at the market offering" as defined in Rule 415 of the Securities Act, of our common stock, the exercise price of the Deerfield Warrant and conversion price of the Deerfield Convertible Note will be adjusted downward pursuant to this anti-dilution adjustment only if such sales are made at a price less than \$5.85 p
+Without regard to this conversion limitation, the Deerfield Convertible Note is convertible into 1,192,918 shares of our common stock, assuming a conversion date of September 30, 2019.
+The conversion price of the Deerfield Convertible Note will be adjusted downward if we issue or sell any shares of common stock, convertible securities, warrants or options at a sale or exercise price per share less than the greater of the Deerfield Convertible Note's conversion price or the closing sale price of our common stock as reported on the Nasdaq Global Market on the last trading date immediately prior to such issuance, or, in the case of a firm commitment underwritten offering, on the date of execution of the underwriting agreement between us and the underwriters for such offering.
+Although, if we effect an "at the market offering" as defined in Rule 415 of the Securities Act, of our common stock, the exercise price of the Deerfield Warrant and conversion price of the Deerfield Convertible Note will be adjusted downward pursuant to this anti-dilution adjustment only if such sales are made at a price le